Beyond problems with yourself and others, society can often be aligned against you.

 - Use resealable bags whenever possible for both food and drinks.

-The second-easiest, and most versatile, is living in your car or a tent:
+The most versatile (and second-easiest) is living in your car or a tent:

 - You will still meet all your needs, but not in one place.